-A statute of limitations applies to most types of lawsuits.
-This is the period of time in which the lawsuit must be filed after the initial offense.
-A construction defect lawsuit must be filed within four years of whichever occurs most recently:
+A statute of limitations – or the period of time in which the lawsuit must be filed after the initial offense – applies to most types of lawsuits.
+A construction defect lawsuit must be filed within four years of whichever occurred most recently:

 - The date of actual possession by the owner

 - The date of the issuance of a certificate of occupancy

 - The date of abandonment of construction if not completed